What's Coming to Netflix in May 2023

 - Demon Slayer (Season 3) – One of the biggest anime series right now is returning for its third (or technically second) season at Netflix with the Entertainment District Arc dropping in full.

-- Pitch Perfect (2012) – Anna Kendrick leads this ensemble musical-comedy cast about a college student that finds herself in a new clique when joining a new high school.
+- Pitch Perfect (2012) – Anna Kendrick leads this ensemble musical-comedy cast about a music-loving student that finds herself in a new clique when starting college.

 - Rainbow High (Season 3) – Kids animated series.